If you don’t like Trip Reports you can skip this one.

 Then we circled back and tried to visit another church but it was closed.
 We bought some sandwiches for lunch because we wanted to save ourselves for dinner.

-At 3:45 we had reservations at Santa Maria delle Grazie to see Michelangelo’s Last Supper.
+At 3:45 we had reservations at Santa Maria delle Grazie to see Da Vinci’s Last Supper.
 We have all seen prints of the fresco of course, but to see it in person — it was pretty amazing.

 On our way back I passed a store with beautiful jewelry.
 All hand made, one-of-a-kind pieces.
 I decided to buy a pendant.
 I love it!